Non-local electrodynamics in ultra-pure PdCoO$_{2}$

 There has been significant recent interest in unconventional electronic transport regimes in conductors in which a local relationship between electric current and electric field, as described by Ohm's law, breaks down.
-In the absence of frequent momentum-relaxing scattering, non-local effects can develop: when momentum-conserving scattering is sufficiently frequent, electrons flow collectively as a viscous fluid; when neither form of scattering is frequent, electrons propagate ballistically.
-While viscous and ballistic effects are conceptually distinct, they can lead to similar experimental signatures, creating the possibility of misinterpreting experiments by comparing to theory rooted in one origin or the other.
+In the absence of frequent \gls{mr} scattering, non-local effects can develop: when \gls{mc} scattering is sufficiently frequent, electrons flow collectively as a viscous fluid; when neither form of scattering is frequent, electrons propagate ballistically.
+While viscous and ballistic effects are conceptually distinct, they can lead to similar experimental signatures \cite{Nazaryan2021}, making it dangerous to interpret experiments by comparing to theory rooted in one origin or the other.
 Additional impetus for comparing to theory incorporating both effects comes from the expectation that the hierarchy of scattering rates in most ultra-pure materials places them near the ballistic-to-viscous crossover, rather than at an extreme.
-Adding to the complexity, while early experiments and theories were based on materials with isotropic Fermi surfaces \cite{Molenkamp1994,DeJong1995}, recent experimental work on the delafossite metals has demonstrated that facetted Fermi surfaces lead to novel ballistic effects dependent on the geometry and orientation of the Fermi surface \cite{Bachmann2019,McGuinness2021,Bachmann2022}.
+Adding to the complexity, while early experiments and theories were based on materials with isotropic Fermi surfaces \cite{Molenkamp1994,DeJong1995}, a recent theoretical focus has been extending these ideas to anisotropic systems \cite{Cook2019,Varnavides2020,Cook2021,Qi2021}.
+Many questions remain unresolved, however, and it is vital to extend the range of experimental tools with which to investigate these new transport regimes.